This Scrambled Egg for Babies recipe could not be easier. Follow the tips to make soft and fluffy eggs, that the whole family will love.

 - 2 Eggs

-- Whisk the egg and milk together in a small bowl
+- Whisk the egg and milk together thoroughly, in a small bowl, until the are well combined.

-- Melt butter in a small frying pan over medium heat.
-Reduce to low, add the egg mixture and stir until egg sets.
+- Melt butter in a small non stick frying pan over medium heat.
+Reduce the heat to medium-low, add the egg mixture and allow eggs to cook for around 10 seconds.

 - Butter: Can be substituted with olive oil.